-These days cloud computing is a dominant force for how a vast majority of data-driven businesses approach storage.
+These days cloud computing is how the vast majority of data-driven businesses approach storage.
 In fact, just last year Forbes estimated that 77% of enterprises have at least one application or a portion of their enterprise computing infrastructure in the cloud.
 And many of those companies in industries like tech and manufacturing expect their business to become 100% cloud.
 Regardless, cloud computing security still remains a legitimate concern.

 Especially when those enterprises that utilize cloud apps, platforms, and services expect to invest an annual amount of $3.5 million.
 Cloud computing definitely isn’t going anywhere, and it has its major advantages as well.